 - Act with fairness, integrity, and in accordance with all applicable laws

-- Adhere to the provisions of applicable professional codes of ethics and standards of practice, including those published by the Institute of Fundraising and the Council for Advancement and Support of Education (CASE).
+- Adhere to the provisions of applicable professional codes of ethics and standards of practice, including those published by the Fundraising Regulator, the Institute of Fundraising and the Council for Advancement and Support of Education (CASE).

 - Disclose immediately to the University any actual or apparent conflict of interest

-- Seek approval for projects for which donations are sought from the relevant Dean(s) of School.
+- Seek approval for projects for which donations are sought from the relevant Head(s) of School.